TheSampaio/LauraVirtualAssistant/README.md

-# LauraVirtualAssistant
+# VirtualAssistant
- A Windows virtual assistant made with C++ and the Win32 API.
+ A virtual assistant made with Python.